asyncapi/training/VIDEO_2_SCRIPT.md

 APIs can follow two communication models.
 Synchronous or asynchronous communication.
 Let's see what they consist of and how they differ:

-Synchronous APIs allow the exchange of information in real-time between two machines, such as a videoconference or a phone call.
-The participants have to be connected at the same time.
+Synchronous APIs allow the simultaneous exchange of information between two machines.
+It requires the participants to be connected in real-time like, for example, during a phone call.

 Asynchronous APIs have been gaining strength in recent years.
 This type of API allows the exchange of information between machines in a non-simultaneous way, the participants do not have to be connected at the same time.
 Communication can be done individually or collectively, as in web forums or e-mail.
-It is also faster and cheaper than synchronous APIs since they make more optimal use of the hardware for their operation.
+It's also faster and cheaper than synchronous APIs since they optimize the use of hardware for their operation.

 ## API Architecture definition

 API architecture is the process of defining the methodology, development, and implementation of APIs.
-It results in a set of components and a description of their logical interaction.
+It results of this process is a set of components and a description of their logical interaction.

-Once the methodology to be worked with has been defined, the operations and security teams shape the specific technical requirements that will describe the future of the API.
-Another crucial point developed by them is the tiers, API lifecycle management, and API profitability.
+Once the methodology has been defined, the operations and security teams shape the specific technical requirements that will describe the future of the API.
+Other important aspects that are specified are the tiers, API lifecycle management, and API profitability.

-## Types of APIs architecture
+## Types of API architecture

 ### Monolithic architecture